 I asked him:

 “Can you afford the new space?
 Do you want to be that big?
 Is anything stopping you?
 Are you afraid?”

 Funny how easy it is to solve other people’s problems.

 I fired bullets, one right after the other: “The move makes perfect sense, dude.
 You’re just scared.
 You’re staring at the top of your shoe instead of walking down the street.
 Tie your shoe and get moving.
 Get the space.”

 My friend was in the same spot I was, both of us afraid to move forward for fear of failure.
 For fear of the end.
 For fear of fucking up.
 And that’s no way to live life.
 It’s no way to succeed.

 For both of us, the lesson is the same: make sure your shoes are tied.
 Get your house in order, but don’t let it prevent you from making progress.
 Don’t forget to have a vision, to look down the street, to know where you’re going.
 Don’t stop forever just because you tripped over your shoelace.

 We both learned to look up.
 And I’m looking up.
 We’ll have another programmer on staff by the time you read this.

-Jon Gilson is a nutcase, but he usually figures out why.
-And he owns Again Faster.
-Which is pretty cool.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 Photograph of an athlete competing in the 2012 Hardn'up Challenge courtesy of Patrick Cummings.